ntilley905/hass/README.md

+# Repository Archived

+This configuration is no longer in use following a move.
+This repository will be archived and no longer updated.

 # Home Assistant Configuration

 Hello!
 Welcome to my Home Assistant configuration repo.
 Here I store all of my config files and I will attempt to explain them as best as I can below.